 What is it?
 Swimming freestyle, but with your arms remaining underwater throughout.

 Is this drill for me?
-This drill addresses various parts of your freestyle stroke including the catch, high elbow position and finish for the underwater part of stroke.
+This drill addresses various parts of your freestyle stroke including the catch, high elbow position and finish for the underwater part of the stroke.

 Technique: Essentially, this drill is just like doing your normal freestyle – but your arms remain underwater for the entire stroke.
 Kick enough to maintain your balance and extend your arm into the catch position.